deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 }
 ```

 As you can see, Falcon Server expects a key-value map of modules in most cases, the order does not matter.
-There are some exceptions to this e.g. search modules should be configured last.

 We recommend adding your base configuration in `server/config/default.json` file so it will be available no matter what mode (`development`, `production` or any custom) Falcon Server is running in.
 If a module requires some credentials that should be secret and not committed to your git repository then that configuration can be added in `server/config/local.json` for local development and as environment variables for remote apps.
 See the configuration guide for more details.